TiE Silicon Valley

-TiE Silicon Valley (TiE SV) is the largest and founding chapter of the TiE brand, a non-profit organization dedicated to fostering entrepreneurship.
+TiE Silicon Valley (TiE SV) is the largest and founding chapter of the TiE brand, a non-profit organization dedicated to supporting entrepreneurship.
 The chapter provides technology entrepreneurs with mentoring services, networking opportunities, startup-related education, funding, and incubating.

 History

-TiE SV was founded in 1992 by a group of entrepreneurs, corporate executives, and senior professionals with roots in the South Asian or Indus region and was named TiE for "The Indus Entrepreneurs."
-It has since moved away from that focus and is open and inclusive.
+TiE SV was founded in 1992 by a group of entrepreneurs, corporate executives, and senior professionals with roots in the South Asian or Indus region.
+It was named TiE for "The Indus Entrepreneurs."
+By 2011 it had moved away from that focus to be open and inclusive.